flaxandteal/flaxandteal-website/content/services.md

 F&T is also part of a multidisciplinary consortium of small businesses in Northern Ireland: [Avata Industries](https://avata.industries), which together build openly-licensed products.

+With our mix of industry and academic computing experience, we are well-placed to support complex R&amp;D subcontracts, including general and specialist development on **Horizon 2020** and **InnovateUK** projects.

 <hr/>

 <span class="arrow-down"></span>